By using this site, you agree to the Privacy Policy and Terms of Use.

 Among all Nova Scotia parks, there is just one national park that makes up Kejimkujik.
 However, it is split into two distinct sections.
 Visit the central park, which is found in the island’s interior, or go to the Seaside Adjunct, located on the South Shore.
 Both of these locations are worth your time.

 The park’s name comes from a Mi’kmaq phrase that translates to “place where fairies bloom,” which perfectly captures the park’s allure and beauty and the significance of its status as a national historical monument.
-The Kejimkujik National Park is located in the heart of Nova Scotia and spans around 400 square kilometres.
-Within the park is a small coastal annexe with a breathtaking stretch of white sand beach.
+The Kejimkujik National Park is located in the heart of Nova Scotia and spans around 400 square kilometers.
+Within the park is a small coastal annex with a breathtaking stretch of white sand beach.

 The park is home to a wealth of historical Mi-kmaq, often written as Mi’kmaw, sites, many of which may be explored as part of petroglyph tours led by park rangers or First Nations workshops.
 In addition, the park’s position as a certified Dark-Sky Preserve makes for exceptionally breathtaking astronomy, another reason to visit.